sziddhant/Dynamixel_Velocity/README.md

 *emulated torque drivers*: two torque drivers are added `joint_emulated_torque_controller.py` and `joint_emulated_torque_controllerV2.py`.
 These drivers are not yet tested and confirmed that they apply approximately the desired torque.
 Motor and parameter calibration is needed, see reference [publication](http://shervinemami.info/dynamixel_study_by_ett.pdf)

-* `joint_emulated_torque_controller.py` emulate torque in ‚Äúfree spin‚Äù mode by using velocity control
+* `joint_emulated_torque_controller.py` emulate torque in ìfree spinî mode by using velocity control
 * `joint_emulated_torque_controllerV2.py` emulate torque in position control by adjusting the max torque limit and the punch (no feedback adjustment is implemented)

 **cyton_multi_speed_dynamixel**: this creates the velocity control spanner and manager nodes, there are two examples one for a single motor and another for two motors.
 Note that the joint specification sets obligatory `min: 0` and `max: 0`, so the motors are used in wheel mode.
 Use `minAngle` and `maxAngle` to set joint angle limits.